studboo/boo-boo-api/readme.md

 **About this Application:**

--   This is a MongoDB auto CURD API generator
+-   This is a MongoDB auto CRUD API generator
 -   All you need to do is to provide some information about your database and the application will generate the API for you
 -   Each API will have the following methods:
     -   File `router.js` will have the following methods: